kalcao/root/README.md

 Enjoy!

 # Installation
-You can simply install `root4all` by following these ocmmands.
+You can simply install `root4all` by following these commands.

 ```sh
 git clone https://github.com/kalcao/root4all